 "Well?"
 Ennius sounded impatient.
 "Have you anything to say, Dr. Shekt?
 Or you, Dr. Arvardan?"
 But Pola's voice suddenly pierced the silence.
 "Why do you ask them?
 Can't you see that it's all a lie?
 Don't you see that he's tying us all up with his false tongue?
-Oh, we're all going to die, and I don't care any more-but we could stop it, we could stop it- And instead we just sit here and-and-talk-" She burst into wild sobs.
-The Secretary said, "So we are reduced to the screams of a hysterical girl.
-Your Excellency, I have this proposition.
-My accusers say that all this, I value my own life, and that of my people.
-We are hostages for our innocence, and I am prepared at this instant to, inform the Society of Ancients that I will remain here for a week of my own free will and prevent any disturbances that might otherwise occur."
+Oh, we're all going to die, and I don't care any more--but we could stop it, we could stop it--And instead we just sit here and--and--talk--" She burst into wild sobs.
+The Secretary said, "Sowe are reduced to the screams of a hysterical girl....Your Excellency, I have this proposition.
+My accusers say that all this, the alleged virus and whatever else they have in mind, is scheduled for a definite time--six in the morning, I believe.
+I offer to remain in your custody for a week.
+If what they say is true, word of an epidemic in the Galaxy ought to reach Earth within a few days.
+If such occurs, Imperial forces will still control Earth--" "Earth is a fine exchange, indeed, for a Galaxy of humans," mumbled the white-faced Shekt.

+"I value my own life, and that of my people.
+We are hostages for our innocence, and I am prepared at this instant to inform the Society of Ancients that I will remain here for a week of my own free will and prevent any disturbances that might otherwise occur."
 He folded his arms.

 Ennius looked up, his face troubled.
-"I find no fault in this man-" Arvardan could, stand it no more.
-With a quiet and deadly ferocity, he arose and strode, quickly toward the Procurator.
+"I find no fault in this man--" Arvardan could stand it no more.
+With a quiet and deadly ferocity, he arose and strode quickly toward the Procurator.
 What he meditated was never known.
 Afterward he himself could not remember.
 At any rate, it made no difference.
 Ennius had a neuronic whip and used it.
 For the third time since landing on Earth everything about Arvardan flamed up into pain, spun about, and vanished.
-In the hours during which Arvardan was unconscious the six o'clock deadline was reached.

-chapter 21 the deadline that passed And passed!
+In the hours during which Arvardan was unconscious the six o'clock deadline was reached-- 21 - the deadline that passed And passed!

-Light Blurring light and misty shadows-melting and twisting, and then coming into focus.
+Light-- Blurring light and misty shadows--melting and twisting, and then coming into focus.